lasyalearn/Food_delivery_website/README.md

 ### ---------------------------------------------------------------------------------------------------------
 ## screens are the different web pages(like home page, order page  and so on...)
 1. Home page(here also we type rfc to get the default code page where we called the navbar and the footer component)(how to the handle the anchor tag)(the anchortage is used to go to the next page)
+Now we are added card  code -----> in html it fine if u don't close the image tag but it is complusary in the JSX change the class to className m-3 (puts  a margin in all the three sides) mt-3 only on the top if style nedds to be added style={{"":"","":""}}
+rounded ---> is a class to round the the select box container-reates a responsive fixed-width container that adjusts based on the viewport size.
+The width of the container changes at different breakpoints (e.g., xs, sm, md, lg, xl, and xxl), ensuring that the content inside is always properly aligned and looks good across all screen sizes.
+Bootstrap is inherently a mobile-first framework.
+This means that the default styling and layout are designed for mobile devices first, and then additional styles and adjustments are applied for larger screens using media queries.
+How to write javascript in JSX?? ans--> The curly braces {} in JSX allow you to embed JavaScript expressions inside your JSX code.
+Array(6): Creates an array with 6 elements, each initialized as undefined.
+The Array.from() method creates a new array instance from an array-like or iterable object.
+(e,i) => { ... }: This is an arrow function that runs for each element in the array.
+The variable i represents the current index of the element in the array (ranging from 0 to 5).(e stand for the itrable element , i stand for the index)            <option>: This is an HTML element that represents an individual option within a <select> dropdown.
+Users can select one of these options.Keys are like index( but it can be anything unlike the standard 0,1,2...) ans values are what is place in that place.
 2.App.js the default file u get when u create the react app will have the (all the routes to diferent screens) 3.Login page
 ### ---------------------------------------------------------------------------------------------------------